frabbi1/ComponentBasedProjectDemo/readme.md

 ## Component Interfaces
 ### Provides Interface:
-There is a method called **ShowTable()** acts like a Provides interface.
-It is responsible for rendering the table.
+There are two methods called **LoadDataForTable(param)** and **ShowTable()** which act like a Provides interface.
+LoadDataForTable method is responsible for initializing the table data.
+On the other hand, ShowTable() method renders the table.
 ### Requires Interface
 There is an Interface called **ITableData** provides the functionality as a Requires interface.
 Those who uses this component should implement this interface to format their data according to the need of TableViewerComponent.